navikt/pam-import-api/docs/index.md

 #### Optional Properties
 An ad consists of many properties, they are all optional.
 However the more content the better the job ad will be.
-Some of these properties are indexed and so will make the ad easier to search for.
+Some of these properties are indexed and so it will make the ad easier to search for.
 Please specify as much data as possible on the property fields below.

 |Name | Type | Required | Description | Example |